The Revival: Women and the Word: Cast

-Other featured feminist voices include activist Farah Tanis, writer Alexis De Veaux, writer Alexis Pauline Gumbs, and poet Nikki Finney.
+Other featured feminist voices include activist Farah Tanis, writer Alexis De Veaux, writer Alexis Pauline Gumbs, and poet Nikky Finney.

 Awards and reception

 This film is a documentary that takes on the necessary task to bring marginalized voices and experiences from the periphery to the center.
 The documentaries main goal is to empower communities around the U.S. whilst telling their own stories.
 For those reasons the film has been recognized by multiple film festivals including: Frameline Film Festival, Outfest Los Angeles LGBT Film Festival, NewFest New York LGBT Film Festival, Urbanworld Film Festival, and Twist: Seattle Queer Film Festival.